fadhilijuma/auto-irrigation-service/README.md

 that receives and wires message events and notifications from and to sensors across the land.

 All messages from and to MQTT Broker are send to Apache Kafka.

+## NB:
+- MQTT Cluster and Kafka Cluster has not been implemented.
+We only run a minimal Kafka instance in Kraft Mode on docker i.e. without Zookeeper and Postgres database.
+- Sensors communication with MQTT has not been implemented.

 ----